-Acupuncture improves the body's functions and promotes the natural self-healing process by stimulating specific anatomic sites--commonly referred to as acupuncture points, or acupoints.
+Acupuncture may improve the body's functions and promotes the natural self-healing process by stimulating specific anatomic sites-commonly referred to as acupuncture points, or acupoints.
 The most common method used to stimulate acupoints is the insertion of fine, sterile needles into the skin.

 Physiotherapists may also use acupuncture dry needling techniques in order to help reduce areas of soft tissues which have become taught or tense.
 This technique results in a reduction in trigger point tension, through increased blood flow to the areas.

-Research shows that acupuncture needles release a number of hormones and chemicals that are naturally produced in the brain.
-These chemicals not only help in pain relief but may also assist the body’s healing process.
+Research has suggested that acupuncture stimulates the body to release a number of hormones and chemicals that are naturally produced in the brain.
+These chemicals not only help in pain relief, but may also assist the body’s healing process.

 When your physiotherapist uses acupuncture, it may be combined with a range of other treatment techniques e.g. exercise and manual therapy.